asherp/hourly/cli/conf/README.md

   - invoice: Null
 ```

-The final configuration will be a merger of the keys
+In other words, your `invoice` config overrides the `payment` config which overrides `hourly` config, such that the final configuration will be a merger of the keys and values from all of the above.
-from `hourly` with those specified by `payment` and `invoice`.

 Since payment options are mutually exclusive, we group them in the payment subfolder.
 Similarly, invoice parameters are mutually exclusive and are grouped in the